globenewmedialtd/tm_landing_page/README.md

-# tm_landing_page
+# Tm Landing Page

-Provides functionality for redirecting the route tm_landing_page.content to definable nodes, based on site language
+Provides functionality for redirecting the route tm_landing_page.content to definable nodes, based on site language.

+## Installation
+Just install it like every other module.

+## Landing Page Path
+You can change the path setting for the route tm_landing_page.content from '/landing-page' to anouther free route.
+Please visit the modules routing file.

+## HowTo
+Please visit this modules page controller (src/Controller/TmLandingPageControlle.php) to adjust the redirecting, based on your needs.
+There is a new parameter called $logged_in.
+Please provide different routes for logged in users.

+Please do not forget to adjust also the language switcher inside the module file.